 - i.
 Lesson Plans requested either before, during, or after observation - ii.
-Teachers provided 2-week window - iii.
+Teachers provided 2-week window in advance of when observations will take place - iii.
 Observation lasts a minimum of 15 minutes - iv.
-Element 1: Planning Standards-Based Lessons/Units and Element 4: Identifying Critical Content from the Standards should be scored for each observation - v.
-Dialogue (either face-to-face or through iObservation Collaboration is recommended) regarding the observation - vi.
-Observations should be finalized in iObservation within five (5) school days unless a score below Applying is earned. - vii.
+Element 1: Planning Standards-Based Lessons/Units and Element 4: Identifying Critical Content from the Standards are scored for each observation - V. Dialogue (either face-to-face or through iObservation Collaboration) regarding the observation before finalizing - vi.
+Observations should be finalized in iObservation within five (5) working days unless a score below Applying is earned - vii.
 As per Article XX of the negotiated agreement, any observation with a score of Developing or lower will be collaborated in iObservation within 10 working days and the teacher then has 10 working days to respond.